MaxKortenbruck/text_visualization/README.md

 ![Alt text](/src/doc/pictures/text_mark.png)

-A more sbtract view is provided by different plots, like bar charts or scatter plots to alllow for more general text analysis and cross article compasrison:
+A more abstract view is provided by different plots, like bar charts or scatter plots to allow for more general text analysis and cross article compasrison:

 ![Alt text](/src/doc/pictures/scatter.png)